-- 4.9.8 In addition, the ECoW will have a role in terms of ensuring that the Project is constructed in compliance with this CMS and other relevant consent plans.
-The ECoW will report directly to the Consents and Licensing Team Manager (a member of the BOWL Consents and Licensing Team), and will have interface with the Package Manager and directly with relevant Key Contractors.
-The role of the ECoW in terms of monitoring and reporting on consent plan compliance and the organisational structure relating to environmental management is set out in more detail in the EMP. - 4.9.9 A Marine Co-ordinator will be appointed prior to construction commencing.
-The Marine Co-ordinator will be in place from the start of construction and will ultimately be based at the Marine Co-ordination centre once this is established (see Section 4.7).
+- 4.10.8 In addition, the ECoW will have a role in terms of ensuring that the Project is constructed in compliance with this CMS and other relevant consent plans.
+The ECoW will report directly to the Consents and Licensing Team Manager (a member of the BOWL Consents and Licensing Team), and will interface with the Package Manager and directly with relevant Key Contractors as appropriate.
+The role of the ECoW in terms of monitoring and reporting on consent plan compliance and the organisational structure relating to environmental management is set out in more detail in the EMP. - 4.10.9 A Marine Co-ordinator will be appointed prior to construction commencing.
+The Marine Co-ordinator will be based at the Marine Co-ordination centre (see Section 4.7).
 The Marine Co-ordinator will liaise with Key Contractors and Subcontractors to enable a plan of operations to be formulated and promulgated.
 They will monitor movements of vessels, people and equipment offshore, monitor weather conditions, co-ordinate permits to work and act as a first point of contact for emergency response and marine assistance.